Richard Grenville-Temple, 2nd Earl Temple: Cricket

 Like his friend George Montagu-Dunk, 2nd Earl of Halifax, Grenville was keen on cricket.
 The earliest surviving record of his involvement in the sport comes from August 1741 when, as the patron and captain of the Buckinghamshire county team, he and Halifax organised the Northamptonshire v Buckinghamshire match at Cow Meadow, Northampton.

 Death

 Earl Temple died early in September 1779, aged 67, after a fall from his phaeton.
-The only issue of his marriage being a daughter who died in infancy, Temple was succeeded in the earldom by his nephew George Nugent-Temple-Grenville.
+The only issue of his marriage being a daughter who died in infancy, Temple was succeeded in the earldom by his nephew George Nugent-Temple-Grenville, later 1st Marquess of Buckingham.